alastair87-cyf/fundamentals-course/about-this-course/README.md

 there will be the possibility to apply for further study on the next full-stack web development course.

-Whether you take that path or not, we want this course to be useful to you.
+Whatever path you take, this course will be useful to you